Requirements for approved training and equipment

 Carry out regular technical checks

-You should carry out a technical check before the spray is used for the first time, during a growing season.
-If you use the spraying equipment throughout the time, during year (for example, in a greenhouse), you should carry out your own technical check at least once a year.
+You should carry out a technical check before the sprayer is used for the first time, during a growing season.
+If you use the spraying equipment continuously over the year (for example, in a greenhouse), you should carry out your own technical check at least once a year.

 Your own technical check should be based on